julian274/Control_RPI_Car_VR/README.md

 ./mjpg_streamer -i "./input_uvc.so -r 640x320 -f 30 -q 100" -o "./output_http.so -w ./www_snapshot"

 ```
-6- Connect the VR to your PC.
+6- Connect the VR to your PC, and download the requierd VR packeges.

 7- Run the project on Unity.